 Assault with a Deadly Weapon

-Assault with a deadly weapon charges are more expansive than assault with a firearm.
+An assault with a deadly weapon charge is more far-reaching than an assault with a firearm charge.
 This type of violent crime is defined as an attempt to harm someone with any object that reasonably could inflict damage.